ACRCode/web-triad-ui/README.md

           });
 ```

-For setting new token it is necessary to call following method
+To set a new token once for all requests it is necessary to call following method
-(when using this method, you must either not define *'getSecurityToken'* function
-or that *'getSecurityToken'* returns null)
+(when using this method, you must either not define *'getSecurityToken'* function or to be ensure that *'getSecurityToken'* returns null)

 ```sh
 control.reviewerSubmittedFiles("setSecurityToken", token);